zumasys/docs/site/jbase/jshell/README.md

 ### JSH_PROMPT

-The **JSH_PROMPT** environment variable can be used to customize the jShell prompt characters.
+The **JSH_PROMPT** environment variable can be used to customize the jshell prompt characters.
 It can contain up to 3 comma-delimited fields as in:

 ```
 export JSH_PROMPT="$%s $%a $%c -->","$%>>>",msh        [Unix/Linux]